Whiskey for the Holy Ghost

 Whiskey for the Holy Ghost is the second solo album by former Screaming Trees vocalist Mark Lanegan.
 The album builds upon the roots music foundation that Lanegan had established with his debut The Winding Sheet.

 Recording

 The recording was reportedly a frustrating affair for Lanegan; at one point the singer had to be physically prevented from throwing the master tapes into a river by producer Jack Endino.
+Recording sessions that began in 1991 were thwarted when the check Sub Pop wrote to the studio bounced.
 In his 2017 book I Am the Wolf: Lyrics and Writings, the singer recalls: